pointOfive/Home/Bio/README.md

 ## San Antonio

-Attending Trinity was actually a bit of a fairy-tale story in and of itself.
+Attending Trinity was actually a bit of a fairy tale story in and of itself.
 Having grown up playing soccer in San Antonio I had visted Trinity's gorgeous campus and amazing soccer facilities on a number of occasions, but never imagined that I would be able to attend a school like Trinity.
-My plan for college was to complete two years at San Antonio community college (SACC) and then transfer to the University of Texas at San Antonio.
-I left high school early and spent what would have been my senior year at SACC where I played soccer.
-And as it turned out the coach at SACC recommended me to the coach at Trinity and as a result I ended up at Trinity rather than UTSA.
+My plan for college was to complete two years at the local community college,
+San Antonio Community College (SACC), and then transfer to the University of Texas at San Antonio.
+I left high school early and spent what would have been my high school senior year at SACC.
+While at SACC I played on the soccer team and it turned out that the coach at SACC new the coach at Trinity and recommended me to him.
+And after a short conversation about my grades at SACC and SAT scores I ended up at Trinity rather than UTSA... living a dream I never knew I had.

 ## Growing Up